CPF Home Loan Singapore: Using Your OA for HDB and Private Property in 2026

 Worked Examples: HDB and Private Condo

-Example A — S$700,000 HDB Resale, HDB Loan
+Example A: S$700,000 HDB Resale, HDB Loan

 Couple, both 35, combined OA balance S$220,000.
 They take the HDB concessionary loan at 2.6% p.a.
-The 20% downpayment is S$140,000, fully paid from OA.
-BSD (~S$15,600) also paid from OA.
-Monthly instalment of about S$2,250 deducts from OA each month.
+The 20% downpayment is S$140,000, all of it from OA.
+BSD (~S$15,600) also comes from OA.
+The monthly instalment of about S$2,250 deducts from OA each month.
 They keep S$20K in each OA earning the 3.5% extra-interest tier.
-No Withdrawal Limit applies.
-CPF accrued interest still compounds at 2.5% on every dollar used.
+No Withdrawal Limit applies here.
+CPF accrued interest still compounds at 2.5% on every dollar they use.

-Example B — S$1,000,000 Condo, Bank Loan
+Example B: S$1,000,000 Condo, Bank Loan

 Single buyer, age 38, OA balance S$280,000.
 Bank loan at 1.45% fixed for 3 years, 75% LTV.
-The 25% downpayment is S$250,000: S$50,000 must be cash (5%); S$200,000 can come from OA (20%).
-BSD (~S$24,600) payable from OA.
-Monthly instalment of about S$2,975 deducts from OA.
-Withdrawal Limit is S$1.2M (120% of S$1M).
-Over a 30-year tenure, the cap is unlikely to bind, but the buyer should run the numbers against the TDSR/MSR affordability calculator and confirm qualifying loan size against the MAS 4% stress test floor.
+The 25% downpayment is S$250,000.
+Of that, S$50,000 has to be cash (5%) and S$200,000 can come from OA (20%).
+BSD (~S$24,600) is payable from OA.
+The monthly instalment of about S$2,975 deducts from OA.
+The Withdrawal Limit is S$1.2M (120% of S$1M).
+Over a 30-year tenure the cap is unlikely to bite, but the buyer should still run the numbers through the TDSR/MSR affordability calculator and check the qualifying loan size against the MAS 4% stress test floor.

 Decoupling, Second Properties, and the BRS Rule